JessicaOB/prework-study-guide/README.md

 # prework-study-guide
-Bootcamp prework study guide for students
+Bootcamp prework study guide for students.
+I will be updating my notes as I learn more.